LOEK-RS/cloud_processes/readme.md

 # Remote Sensing processing in Cloud Platforms

 Hint: This repositoriy contains a [submodule](https://git-scm.com/book/de/v2/Git-Tools-Submodule) (the gee processes, since google has its own git thing).
-To clone everything you have to use the `--recurse-submodules` flag:
+To clone everything you have to use the `--recurse-submodules` flag.
+To access these files you need to have the right permission.
+Please contact me (Marvin) if you want to.

 ```
 git clone --recurse-submodules git@github.com:LOEK-RS/cloud_processes.git